 Get rid of the distractions like going table to table, the bouquet and garter toss, traditional speeches.
 A raucous band or DJ can pull focus and turn the evening into a rave.
 And gaudy decorations may outshine the diamond in the rough that is your venue.

-If you want to plan the perfect intimate wedding, instead do activities with your friends and family that include them in your special occasion.
+If you want to plan the perfect intimate wedding, try to incorporate activities with your guests to make them part of your special occasion.
 You could host a cocktail hour with a mixologist that teaches you and your guests all about the drinks.
 Or learn line dancing from a talented bridesmaid.
-Getting rid of the big fluffy things leaves extra room in your budget and in your timeline for what really matters most – the people!
+Getting rid of the big fluffy things leaves extra room in your budget and in your timeline for what really matters most; the people!

 Jessie Cabellero Photography

-We opted not to get a DJ for our wedding, because my hubby and most of our guests aren’t “on the dance floor” kinda folks.
+We opted not to get a DJ for our wedding.
+Not because we don’t love music.
+But because my hubby and most of our guests aren’t “on the dance floor” kinda folks.
 The best part for me was getting to plan out the background music for the evening.
 I knew exactly what songs were going to play and when; and I got to have some fun with it.

 For our pre-ceremony soundtrack, we made a playlist of all our favorite love songs from Broadway shows.
 A nod to our deep love of the theatre and storytelling.
 Of course, we had to add SOMETHING Disney into the mix.
 So while guests were enjoying mingling and fun activities during cocktail hour, we had the Disneyland soundtrack playing.
 What better way to make our friends and family feel like they were at the Happiest Wedding on Earth!